ibm-cloud-docs/codeengine/configmap-secret.md

    ```
    {: screen}

 5. Call the application again.
-This time, the app returns `Hello yellow` which is the value specified in the `myliteralconfigmap` configmap.
+This time, the app returns `Hello yellow` which is the value that is specified in the `myliteralconfigmap` configmap.

     ```
     curl https://myhelloapp.d484a5d6-d10d.us-south.codeengine.appdomain.cloud